r-b-e-e/hackathon/README.md

 This repository contains codes of applications created/contributed by Rakesh Balan Lingakumar during hackathan events.

 > ### iOS App: Near Care
 <p align="justify">This project was developed as a part of Charlotte Hackathon organized by Premier, INC. The aim of this project is to create an iOS app that allows users to intelligently choose a hospital with respect to geographic location, patient experience, rate of complications, rate of readmissions and mortality rate.
-Also, made in the Finalist in this Charlotte Hackathon Competition for the Healthcare Track</p>
+We made as the top Finalist in this Charlotte Hackathon Competition for the Healthcare Track</p>

 > ##### SCREENSHOTS (Click to Maximize)